Amy Beckley, PhD:

 I think what you guys are doing is amazing.
 I see real value in what you guys were doing.
 And we started this kind of a deeper conversation in this deeper partnership with people that are using Proov, women that are getting their Proov results.
 They're not positive.

-We’ve invented this new technology and this new way of assessing ovulation quality and one of the biggest ways to fix a poor or weak, insufficient ovulation, whatever luteal phase defect, whatever words you want to call it, is to just supplement with progesterone after ovulation.
+We’ve invented this new technology and this new way of assessing successful ovulation and one of the biggest ways to fix a poor or weak, insufficient ovulation, whatever luteal phase defect, whatever words you want to call it, is to just supplement with progesterone after ovulation.
 And that's what we usually recommend when women talk to their doctors.

 And what we found was a lot of doctors didn't know about Proov, they didn't have that most recent information, their single blood draw was fine.
 I don't understand why you think it's bad ovulation.
 And so they weren't willing to listen to these patients.